1916 – Founded by the Sisters of St. Joseph, the College opens its doors to 12 students in the Clinton Hill section of Brooklyn.

 2012 – St. Joseph’s College unveils its new athletic complex - a 24.8 acre, state-of-the-art outdoor sports facility that is home to SJC's baseball, softball, soccer, tennis and women's lacrosse teams.

-2012 – St. Joseph’s College introduces a journalism and new media major on its Brooklyn Campus beginning in the fall semester.
+2012 – St. Joseph’s College introduces a journalism and new media major on its Brooklyn Campus.

-2013 – The Brooklyn Campus launched The Writer's Foundry, the first-ever boutique M.F.A. program in the College's history and in Brooklyn.
-This program, whose curriculum was inspired by one of SJC's most distinguished alumni, Marie Ponsot '42, seeks to prepare an exclusive cohort of up-and-coming writers dedicated to excellence in all areas of literary life.
+2013 – The Brooklyn Campus launched The Writer's Foundry, the first boutique M.F.A. program in the College's history and in Brooklyn.
+This program, whose curriculum was inspired by one of SJC's most distinguished alumni, Marie Birmingham Ponsot '40, seeks to prepare an exclusive cohort of up-and-coming writers dedicated to excellence in all areas of literary life.

-2013 – SJC introduces its new Institute for Hospitality and Tourism Management, whose mission is to provide a leading voice in the discussion of responsible hospitality as a critical component to running a successful enterprise, while seeking to prepare students for professional careers in this growing field, and to make a positive impact, not only on our local region, but on the global community as well.
+2013 – SJC introduces its new Institute for Hospitality and Tourism Management, whose mission is to provide a leading voice in the discussion of responsible hospitality as a critical component to running a successful enterprise.

 2013 – SJC adds a new B.S. in Hospitality and Tourism Management (HTM) to its undergraduate curriculum on both campuses for the fall semester.
-Currently, is is the only 4-year HTM degree program on Long Island.
+Currently, it is the only four-year HTM degree program on Long Island.